You will spend two-thirds of your time studying two languages at a level that reflects your language ability. You can choose from:

 - two placements which last at least 4.5 months each

-Stage 4 for those choosing a Year Abroad and Stage 3 for those choosing not to spend a Year Abroad:
+Final year is Stage 4 for those choosing a Year Abroad or a Careers Placement and Stage 3 for those not choosing these options.

 As in Stages 1 and 2, you choose optional modules to further develop your knowledge of the countries where your chosen languages are spoken as well as choosing from optional linguistics modules.